TrN000/fbpinns/report.md

 An implementation detail of note is the following: I developed a simple but effective way to combine models into larger meta-models.
 Suppose you had identically dimensioned models, you could want to sum them together or multiply them in a generic way.
-I wrote two model types based on the `torch.nn.ModuleList` module wich have basic sums and products as their forward method.
+I wrote two model types based on the `torch.nn.ModuleList` module which have basic sums and products as their forward method.
 Here is the `fbpinns.net.Additive` model:

 ```python